gumag/gumag.github.io/_posts/2017-05-19-wayne-benett.md

 sources: "alukah.net/world_muslims/0/74499/"

-description: "He was addicted to drugs and joined gangs.
+description: "He was a gangster addicted to drugs.
 Then God opened his heart to Islam"

 title: "Wayne Bennett: From Drummer and Drug Addict to Inviting People to Islam"